davgra04/findlocalshows-perl/README.md

 FindLocalShows is a single-user web application for tracking upcoming shows from a list of artists.
 The main show list is public and shareable, while application settings are protected with authentication.

-This implementation of FindLocalShows usies Perl and the Mojolicious web framework.
+This implementation of FindLocalShows uses Perl and the Mojolicious web framework.

 *NOTE: this application assumes deployment behind a reverse proxy that provides TLS.*